 The LTC system in Norway is part of the social welfare system.
-It is mainly financed and provided by the public sector, with the responsibilities decentralized to the municipalities (the lowest government level).
+It is mainly financed and provided by the public sector.

-Long term care services for the elderly in Singapore are provided mainly through voluntary welfare organizations (VWO) or the “third sector”, and by private operators; under a mix of funding schemes that are still largely led by the government.
+Long term care services for the elderly in Singapore are provided mainly through voluntary welfare organizations (VWO) and by private operators.

 In the UK, the National Health Service (NHS) pays for some long term care cases requiring continued medical or skilled nursing needs.